shrinerb/shrine/doc/testing.md

 $ brew install minio/stable/minio
 ```

-Afterwards you can start the Minio server and give it a directory where it will
+Afterwards you can start the MinIO server and give it a directory where it will
 store the data:

 ```
 $ minio server data/
 ```

-This command will print out the credentials for the running Minio server, as
+This command will print out the credentials for the running MinIO server, as
-well as a link to the Minio web interface.
+well as a link to the MinIO web interface.
 Follow that link and create a new
 bucket.
 Once you've done that, you can configure `Shrine::Storage::S3` to use
-your Minio server:
+your MinIO server:

 ```rb
 Shrine::Storage::S3.new(